 The performance and sales data of each rep will be segmented, allowing you to identify top performers and those who need additional training.

 It will also allow you to see which activities are making the biggest impact.
 If a rep is sending more follow-up emails and getting better results than their peers, then this is worth testing across the team.

-In this guide, we’ve given you a complete roadmap of what to look for in a CRM.
-You should now understand why a CRM platform will not only make your salespeople more efficient, but bring in better results from the business.
+In this guide, we’ve given you a complete roadmap of what to look for in a customer relationship management tool.
+You should now understand why a CRM platform will not only make your salespeople more efficient, but also bring in better results.

 To learn more about customer relationship management, cold calling scripts, sales follow-up emails and the CRM technology you can use to scale your business, subscribe to our sales blog, Selling and Scaling.

 Pipedrive is the highest-reviewed customer relationship management tool on the market.